brandenburg/np-schedulability-analysis/README.md

 ## Output Format

-The output is also provided in CSV format and consists of the following columns:
+The output is provided in CSV format and consists of the following columns:

 1. The input file name.
 2. The schedulability result: 1 if the job is *is* schedulable, 0 if it is *not*.